RishabhKumar5010/linux-stuff/README.md

 Linux tweaks and other fun stuff

 ### Hi

-This repo maybe pretty unorganised to you.
+This repo may look pretty unorganised to you.

 Its whole purpose is to make my life easier.

 If it makes your life easy too, Great!!

 ### Licensing